Corporate Governance

 Other specific activities are stated in the Social Contribution Activities section of our website

-Establishment of policy on providing information to stakeholders The Sinanen Holdings Group Charter of Corporate Conduct stipulates the appropriate disclosure of corporate information.
+Establishment of policy on providing information to stakeholders The Shinanen Holdings Group Charter of Corporate Conduct and Basic Policy on Sustainability stipulates the appropriate disclosure of corporate information.